rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 That is, such non-default definitions must be ignored, if they are in conflict with structural dependencies.
 Hence, the use of such definitions is limited.

-Note that this can be understood as an indication that, in principle, the default definitions have precedence over any non-default definition.
-That is, such modifications must not be in conflict with the default definitions.
+Note that this can be understood to indicate that, in principle, the default definitions have precedence over any non-default definition.
+That is, such definitions must in general not be in conflict with the default definitions.

 **CLARIFICATION**
 In order for non-default definitions to not yield any conflict, or an unexpected result, type-2 sectioning nodes must have the same parent container.

 **Mind hook**